imcbrearty/GENIE/README.md

 The source code is posted at https://github.com/imcbrearty/GENIE/tree/main/Code.

-Note that this is an <em> early </em> release of the code.
+Note that this is an early release of the code.
 Increased documentation, more thorough user testing, and pre-trained models will be forthcoming.

 ## Applying the model